fmager/real-time/m2_concurrency/s3_atomics.md

 # 2️⃣ Atomics
-Ok, so if a mutex is a horse, an atomic is a pony.
+If a mutex is a horse, an atomic is a pony.
 It is a lot smaller.
 This is usually a good thing!
 The smaller a region serialized through synchronization, the more potential concurrency we can have and the less likely things will go wrong.
 So what is an atomic?